Skip to content

 What about the legalities?

 You have to convert your car to rental car status with NZTA (@$60), sign a 6 monthly leasing agreement, (you keep the car but this allows us to hire your car out under our rental licence), pass a CoF instead of a WoF, (not really very different), and pay for our specialist business insurance cover, meaning you don’t need your own insurance.
-We pay 50% of your CoF & Rego, and you get 50% of the hire income your car earns.
+We pay 50% of your CoF & Rego, and you get at least 60% of the hire income your car earns.

 In Summary